 Hey all!
-Kathryn Miller here – your local flower farmer!
+Kathryn Miller here – your local flower gardener!

-I have a lot of people ask me about our flower farm, what we grow, how we do it, why we do it, etc and today I’d love to tell you more!
+I have a lot of people ask me about our flower gardens, what we grow, how we do it, why we do it, etc and today I’d love to tell you more!

 In total – we have 2.5 acres of land with almost 1 full acre for just the “fields.”
 We have 3 in total.
 The first is our annual garden.
 It is 100 ft x 100 ft.
 In this space we are able to place 11 rows of 1200 plants.
 If you did the math (which I can do real quick), that’s over 13,000 flowers we can grow in this little plot.
 Now, I do not grow strictly on numbers.
 I honestly grow based on need.
 Some years I notice that we may need more of ______ than others.
 Also, some flowers take up more space than others and vise versa.